 REACH’s work supports PPL’s broader diversity, equity and inclusion efforts, and with REACH’s support, PPL has been named a “best place to work” for people with disabilities on the Disability Equality Index for three years running.

-Geetha Srinivasan, a program owner in Distribution Asset Investment Strategy at PPL Electric Utilities, is a member of REACH and has inspired many with her story.
+Geetha Srinivasan, project manager of renewables asset management, is a member of REACH and has inspired many with her story.
 Srinivasan was recently selected as a 2020 Employee of the Year by CAREERS & the disABLED magazine.
 She was a panelist at the Pennsylvania Diversity Council’s disABILITY Summit on Sept.
 17 where she spoke about the work and effectiveness of PPL’s BRGs, as well as REACH.
 Here, she reflects on her journey.

 I had the privilege of being invited to be a panelist at the Pennsylvania Diversity Council in September.
 It was a humbling experience to see many industry professionals working on creating inclusive workplaces and driving for talent management programs that focus on a differently abled workforce.
 As I was sharing REACH BRG’s initiatives, I realized that resilience is not only an attribute that is key to the modernization of PPL’s power grid, but it can be something that can bring people — people responsible for the grid and the people who are served by the grid — together.

 At PPL, we are constantly striving to make our power grid smarter and more resilient.
 We innovate with technology to enhance resiliency.
 We research ways to make our wires and poles more resilient; to keep the cable conducting without skipping a beat.
 We use robust equipment to harden the grid against unforgiving and often unpredictable storms.